 - Bone-in chicken (traditionally)

 Preparations have changed over the years and across the world, but they do remain different recipes of different origins and flavors.

 I haven’t been to India (yet), and I can only imagine that however tasty American and UK versions of these recipes are, they will never quite touch the real thing.
 Have any of you seen (or read) The Hundred-Foot Journey?

 It’s such a beautiful story about an Indian immigrant family, food, and love.
 You must watch it if you haven’t already, and I bet you’ll be craving this Chicken Tikka Masala by the end of it!

 So the recipe I have for you today isn’t what I would call authentic, but I would like to think that it’s a great American take on the classic chicken tikka masala, and the best part is that I’ve made this EASY.
 Seriously, this deliciously spicy and creamy dish only takes around 30 minutes to make!
 And it reheats well!

-I’m also that worst at planning meals ahead which means I tend to forget to marinade things.
+I’m also the worst at planning meals ahead, which means I tend to forget to marinate things.
 And well… dishes.
 But I promise the masala part of this recipe (the sauce) has enough flavor that your taste buds will still be doing a happy (spicy) dance!

-- Chicken Breasts – You’ll want to use boneless skinless breasts in this recipe, after cooking them in a pan, you can cut them to whatever sized chunks you’d like before adding them into the masala sauce.
+- Chicken Breasts – You’ll want to use boneless skinless breasts in this recipe.
+After cooking them in a pan, you can cut them into whatever-sized chunks you’d like before adding them to the masala sauce.